About the Chavchavadze Center

 Center’s Mission and Goals

 The Center aims to foster the development of a rational society, one that is well-informed on the issues of national and international politics and equipped with the skills necessary to influence public opinion and policy-making.
 Such a society is less likely to become a victim of political manipulation, hostile propaganda and irrational decision-making.
-The Center is committed to identifying and engaging motivated, ambitious young people to establish a pool of educated, responsible citizens dedicated to shaping the future of Georgian democracy, the accomplishments of which cannot be undone or reversed.
-It strives to create communities across Georgia that have a profound understanding of the responsibilities of active citizens and are empowered to engage in various policy discussions and choices.
+The Center will identify and engage motivated, ambitious young people to establish a pool of educated, responsible citizens dedicated to shaping the future of Georgian democracy, the accomplishments of which cannot be undone or reversed.
+The objective is to create communities across Georgia that have a profound understanding of the responsibilities of active citizens and are empowered to engage in various policy discussions and choices.

 The background for establishing the Center